How to replace the file extensions of several files

 Rename a single file with the move command

-Like using the rename command, you can also use the move command to rename a file as shown.
+Like the rename command, use the move command to rename a file, as shown below.

 move hope.txt hope.html